dpaskal/Order-verification-GUI/README.md

 Sign into Antrim and go to the Main Menu.
 Run macro "CAPTURE_PEND_LIST".

 Part 2) Generate the spreadsheet:
 Run DanielPaskalev.exe.
 Give it 10-15 seconds to load up depending on the size of the pending list.

+There are 4 buttons:

+    Filter:  Filters the pending list with what is typed into the entry line.
+    Copy:    Copies all of the current accessions (no duplicates) for pasting into excel.
+    Refresh: To be used if you updated the reference pending list.txt.
+It re-parses the file.
+    Merge:   Temporarily merge duplicate accessions who have other tests pending in other worklists.

 # Details